-There are many techniques for designing fp-tractable algorithms [12], [16], and fp-intractability is established in a manner analogous to classical polynomial-time intractability by proving a parameterized problem is at least as difficult as the hardest problems in one of the problem-classes in the W-hierarchy $\{W[1], W[2], ...\}$ (see [12] for details).
+There are many techniques for designing fp-tractable algorithms [10, 12], and fp-intractability is established in a manner analogous to polynomial-time intractability by proving a parameterized problem is at least as difficult as the hardest problems in one of the problem-classes in the W-hierarchy $\{W[1], W[2], ...\}$ (see [10] for details).
 Additional results are typically implied by any given result courtesy of the following lemmas:

-Lemma 1: [17, Lemma 2.1.30] If problem Π is fp-tractable relative to parameter-set K then Π is fp-tractable for any parameter-set K' such that $K \subset K'$.
+Lemma 1.
+[13, Lemma 2.1.30] If problem Π is fp-tractable relative to parameterset K then Π is fp-tractable for any parameter-set K' such that $K \subset K'$.

-Lemma 2: [17, Lemma 2.1.31] If problem Π is fp-intractable relative to parameter-set K then Π is fp-intractable for any parameter-set K' such that $K' \subset K$.
+Lemma 2.
+[13, Lemma 2.1.31] If problem Π is fp-intractable relative to parameterset K then Π is fp-intractable for any parameter-set K' such that $K' \subset K$.

-Observe that it follows from the definition of fp-tractability that if an intractable problem Π is fp-tractable for parameterset K, then Π can be efficiently solved even for large inputs, provided only that the values of all parameters in K are relatively small.
-This strategy has been successfully applied to a wide variety of intractable problems (see [12], [18] and references).
+Observe that it follows from the definition of fp-tractability that if an intractable problem Π is fp-tractable for parameter-set K, then Π can be efficiently solved even for large inputs, provided only that the values of all parameters in K are relatively small.
+Moreover, experience has shown that the polynomial terms in the running times of such algorithms are frequently of very low order (often linear) in n [10, 12].
+This strategy has been successfully applied to a wide variety of intractable problems (see [10] and references).
 In the next section we report on our investigation of whether or not the same strategy may be used to render the problem APE tractable.